Menu

 5. Once you have a trainer, Flight Training with a HOTMAC Instructor will begin.
 Our training goal is to get you soloed and flying safely within HOTMAC and AMA guidelines.

-6. Once you solo and are proficient to fly safely, you are required to hold the appropriate AMA and HOTMAC memberships to fly at the club facilities.
-You will also need to complete the FAA UAS registration Recreational User UAS Registration and The Recreational User Safety Test (TRUST) AMA TRUST Test upon the guidance given by your Instructor.
+6. Once you solo and are proficient to fly safely, you will also need to complete the FAA UAS registration Recreational User UAS Registration and The Recreational User Safety Test (TRUST) AMA TRUST Test upon the guidance given by your Instructor.

 7. Celebrate your new skills and enjoy a lifetime of flying RC!